appsecnz/appsecnz.github.io/conference/international.md

 If you're unsure what travel documentation you need, we highly recommend you [contact Immigration New Zealand](https://www.immigration.govt.nz/contact) early.

 **IMPORTANT NOTE:** The conference team **will not** provide Invitation Letters to individuals *attending* the conference.
-Selected/invited speakers and trainers will be provided Invitation Letters, if needed.
+Selected/invited speakers and trainers will be provided Invitation Letters, upon request.